 Applications may be submitted at any time during the year for admission consideration into the nursing, radiography, health sciences, and graduate nursing programs.
-Each of the programs has a different start date that affects application deadlines.
+Each program has a different start date that affects application deadlines.
+Applications submitted incomplete with the applicant being non-responsive for a period of 90 days during the application process will have their application closed.
+Applicants are welcome to reapply when ready to complete the process if their application has been closed.
 The College has a suggested timeline for applicants described in each pertinent section below.